mimartin12/mimartin12/README.md

 ## 👋 Hey there!

-My name is Micaiah Martin, I am a DevOps enthusiast and I love using tools focused around automation and tooling to reduce toil or things that make an engineer's life overall easier.
+I am a DevOps enthusiast and I love using tools focused around automation and tooling to reduce toil or things that make an engineer's life overall easier.
 I am especailly interested in Python, Kubernetes, Terraform, and CI/CD tooling.

 ---